DanielGGordon/octo-merge/README.md

 The first script you will want to run is `create_octo.sh`.
 This script will:
 * Create a file called `octo_test.txt` that will contain N lines in the file.
 * Each line will be changed by a different branch
-  *

-*
+After that, execute `octo_merge.sh` to merge all branches.

 ## Future improvements and additions
 * 'Randomize' the branch creation and commits so that the history looks more scrambled
-* Do a 'smart' search of existing branches, instead of hardcoding the search and delete delete this line! just a git test
+* Do a 'smart' search of existing branches, instead of hardcoding the search and delete
+* Test on multiple environments (currently tested on macOS 10.14 using Apple Git-112 version 2.17.1)
+* Use sanity checks to ensure environment is clean prior to command execution
+* Error handling